magahet/ai-robotics/final/README.md

 This will output the final 63 predicted points on the hexbug's path:

     [(609, 326), (604, 333), (598, 341), (593, 349), (587, 357), (580, 364), (574, 372), (568, 379), (561, 387), (554, 394), (547, 402), (540, 409), (532, 417), (525, 418), (517, 417), (509, 415), (501, 414), (492, 413), (484, 412), (475, 411), (466, 409), (457, 408), (448, 407), (438, 406), (428, 405), (419, 403), (408, 402), (398, 401), (388, 400), (377, 399), (366, 398), (355, 397), (344, 395), (333, 394), (321, 393), (309, 392), (297, 391), (285, 390), (273, 389), (260, 388), (248, 387), (235, 386), (222, 384), (208, 383), (195, 382), (181, 381), (167, 380), (168, 379), (171, 378), (173, 377), (176, 376), (178, 375), (181, 374), (183, 373), (186, 372), (189, 371), (191, 370), (194, 369), (197, 368), (199, 367), (202, 366), (205, 365), (208, 365)]

+It performs this task by tracking the hexbug's path from frame 1200 to the end of the data with the physics adapted Kalman filter model.
+The optimal measurement and process noise parameters, as well as the absorption rate, was determined using the optimization code found in train.py.
+This tool utilizes simulated anealing to search various combinations of these perameters to find the set which minimizes the L2 error between predicted and observed points.

 # Project Componants